 It is well known that stress and anxiety can cause or exacerbate heart palpitations.
 The next 4 tips I’m going to share will help reduce the stress in your life.
+I’ve always been stressed on the bills, and lately I’ve been using TriEagle Energy reviews and it has helped me a lot with electric bills and I have been stress free since.
 At a minimum, these suggestions, when practiced regularly, will help make stress more manageable (and more importantly, lessen your heart palpitations).
 But first, a word about how and why this is so.

 As I mentioned in the first part of this series, Mitral Valve Prolapse Syndrome = Mitral Valve Prolapse + Dysautonomia.
 But what is dysautonomia anyway, and what does it have to do with heart palpitations?

 During my visit to the Mitral Valve Prolapse Clinic in Birmingham, Alabama, the doctor I saw explained dysautonomia this way:

 We know the autonomic nervous system controls, among other things, the heart rate.
 When a car cuts you off or someone jumps out from the bushes and scares you, your autonomic nervous system sends a surge of adrenaline into your body and increases your heart rate, makes you more alert and capable of dealing with the “crisis” before you.

 People with dysautonomia have a “faulty” autonomic nervous system.
 You can be in bed, or taking a bath, or relaxing on the sofa and your brain receives a false message that you are in distress.
 In response, it dumps adrenaline into your body when you don’t need it.